Claudine Gay: Resignation

 On January 2, 2024, Gay announced she was resigning her position.
 In an email to affiliates, Gay wrote, "it has been distressing to have doubt cast on my commitments to confronting hate and to upholding scholarly rigor – two bedrock values that are fundamental to who I am—and frightening to be subjected to personal attacks and threats fueled by racial animus."
 In an op-ed the following day, Gay wrote that she "made mistakes", but her invitation to testify before Congress about antisemitism was a "well-laid trap", and the campaign to oust her was "[a] skirmish in a broader war to unravel public faith in pillars of American society".

 Following Gay's resignation, Alan Garber, the provost of Harvard, was named interim president.
-Gay remained on the faculty at Harvard.
+Gay remains on the faculty at Harvard.

 Personal life

 Gay is married to Christopher Afendulis, an information systems analyst at Stanford's Department of Health Research and Policy.
 They have a son.